cajcrook/-acebook/README.md

 # 'acebook
 ## WORK IN PROGRESS

-This repo contains a simple replica of a popular social network.
+This repo contains our group project - 'acebook a simple replica of a popular social network.

 ### Welcome to Club Watermelon!

 ### Structure